Joe-Hu-Chat/C-basics/02_bash_script.md

 ## local variables
 Local variables are variables that exist only **within a single script**.
 They are inaccessible to other programs and scripts.

-A local variable can be declared using = sign (as a rule, there should not be any spaces between a variable's name, = and its value) and its value can be retrieved using the $ sign.
+A local variable can be declared using `=` sign (as a rule, there should not be any spaces between a variable's name, `=` and its value) and its value can be retrieved using the `$` sign.
 For example:
 ```bash
 username="denysdovhan"  # declare variable
 echo $username          # display value
 unset username          # delete variable
 ```

+Using `unset` to revert the declaration of a variable.

 We can also declare a variable **local to a single function** using the local keyword.
 Doing so causes the variable to disappear when the function exits.
 ```bash